Dechtman Wealth Management | November 1, 2021

 Whereas growth stocks tend to be overvalued and can be more volatile, value stocks are thought to be undervalued and more stable performers.
 Value stocks are generally larger and more established companies with steady and predictable business models that achieve their gains more modestly over time.
 They are often identified as companies whose stock prices are trading below what analysts believe the stock is worth.
 For example, a company’s book value could be pegged at $30 a share, but its stock may be trading at $25 a share.
 If the company has solid fundamentals, it could be a good “value play.”

-Value stocks are attractive to investors looking for consistent dividend growth and who prefer more stable performance.
-As to which type of stock can perform better over the long term, they both offer upside potential.
+Value stocks are attractive to investors looking for consistent dividend growth and who are seeking more stable performance.1 As to which type of stock can perform better over the long term, they both offer upside potential.
 During strong markets, growth stocks can outperform value stocks, but value stocks tend to perform better than growth stocks during weak markets.

-Because it’s difficult to know when growth stocks will outperform value stocks and vice versa, many investors choose to include both growth and value stocks in their portfolios as a way to diversify and smooth out volatility.
+Because it’s difficult to know when growth stocks will outperform value stocks and vice versa, many investors choose to include both growth and value stocks in their portfolios as a way to diversify and help manage volatility.

-Finding the right growth stock opportunity in a universe of more than 100,000 companies with listed stocks can be an extremely daunting task.
+Finding growth stock opportunities in a universe of more than 100,000 companies with listed stocks can be an extremely daunting task.
 Where do you start?
 Maybe you have some companies you’ve been following.
 Perhaps you have an interest in particular products, industries, or sectors.
 If you have been thinking about specific attributes you want to see in a company, you can narrow your focus quickly.

 There are a couple of ways to do this.